Add a Map Search Widget (aka: Give Your Website GPS Superpowers)

 Step 2 - Widget Options

-You can also enable Map Pin Clustering for this map search widget.
+You can enable Map Pin Clustering for this map search widget.
 See this article for more information about Map Pin Clustering.

 After you are done customizing your options, select Build Widget.
 You will be able to edit any of these fields later if you need to make changes.

-Step 3 - Widget Code
+Step 3 - Copy the Widget Code

 This last step displays your Map Search widget code.
-Simply copy the code displayed here, and paste it into the HTML of the webpage where you would like it to appear.
+Simply copy the code displayed here, and paste it into the HTML option of the webpage where you would like it to appear.
 There may also be a second snippet of code you will need to add to your header to reference the map provider's library.
 Copy this portion of code and place it above the map script.
 The best place for this additional JS code is in the <head> section of the HTML for your website, but if you have not access to that, placing it immediately above the actual map script should work.

 NOTE: If you do not know how to access the HTML in your website or are unsure where to place the Map Search widget code within the HTML, please contact your website designer or the support team of the company who is providing you with the tools to edit your website for further assistance.